chromium-for-lambda/chromium-binaries/README.md

 Both Puppeteer and Playwright have built-in functionality to download a compatible browser from a CDN.
 Instead of using the default CDN, we set an environment variable to instruct Puppeteer / Playwright to download the browser from files.chromiumforlambda.org instead.
 On Lambda, only the /tmp directory is writable, so we save the browser there.

 #### Automatic installation with Playwright
 Configure the following environment variables.
+Additionally, you can choose to configure [`PLAYWRIGHT_CHROMIUM_USE_HEADLESS_NEW`](https://github.com/microsoft/playwright/blob/ec681ca78c7ce8a3a841f2583ec2a72c205cba4a/packages/playwright-core/src/server/chromium/chromium.ts#L311) which Playwright uses to activate the new headless mode.
 ```bash
 PLAYWRIGHT_CHROMIUM_DOWNLOAD_HOST=https://files.chromiumforlambda.org/amazon-linux-2/arm64 # (if you're using NodeJS 16/18 on ARM64)
 PLAYWRIGHT_CHROMIUM_DOWNLOAD_HOST=https://files.chromiumforlambda.org/amazon-linux-2023/arm64 # (if you're using NodeJS 20 on ARM64)